 - If you are on the home organization bug, take some time to pull out your travel sized toiletries that you have likely collected over the years and donate them to food banks, pantries, and shelters.
 Many are also in need of extra cleaning supplies and non-perishable food items.
 Be sure to check updated rules of in-kind gift acceptance, however, before attempting to drop off items.
 Most organizations have had to adjust what they accept and how they will accept donations of goods because of limited ability to sort, store, and distribute the items.
 Only donate what they let you know is in need.

-- Research virtual volunteering opportunities that you can do from your computer at home.
+- Research virtual or social distant volunteering opportunities that you can do from your computer at home.
 For the operation side, many nonprofits have a backlog of data that needs to be entered, paperwork that can be scanned and digitized, and databases that could be updated.
 Reach out to your preferred nonprofit and ask if they have any virtual needs that you can assist with from home.
 LA Works and Good Deeds Day both have running lists of virtual volunteer opportunities that can be done from home as well.

-- While programmatic needs for some nonprofits can only continue in person, some have been adjusted for remote delivery.
+- While programmatic needs for some nonprofits can only continue in person, some have been adjusted for remote and social distant delivery.
 From becoming a reading tutor to being paired with an isolated senior, Points of Light has a list of ongoing virtual programmatic needs from several national nonprofits you can peruse.
 Meals Together, created by the Youth Movement Against Alzheimer’s, is also a great multigenerational pivot that anyone can appreciate and use.

 - Send friends a letter by mail.
 While package delivery has increased, standard mail has significantly declined, and the US Postal Service is being threatened with more funding cuts.
 Not only will sending a letter in the mail help support the USPS, but also the connection of tactile letter writing benefits both the sender and the recipient during this time of geographic isolation.
 You can read more about how the USPS is a part of our larger social safety net here.

 - Complete your census forms online.
-Because of social distancing, census workers are not able to door-knock like they have in previous years which will lead to dangerous undercounting.
+Because of social distant needs, census workers are not able to door-knock like they have in previous years which will lead to dangerous undercounting.
 By proactively completing your form online, you help minimize the number of census workers who must put themselves at risk and help contribute to a more accurate count.
 Learn more about why an accurate count is critical in communities and for our social safety nets here.

 - Donate money thoughtfully and if you’re in a position to, consider participating in the #ShareMyCheck stimulus check re-distribution.
 Outside of the pandemic, many nonprofits were operating with less than three months cash reserves.
 Like all businesses, many will experience insolvency and be forced to close their doors.
 Consider making a gift to the nonprofit that you want to be sure survives this crisis, and if possible, make a recurring gift so that the organization can reliably plan on some funds.